 Many pet owners suspect that scratching is a biological need for cats.
 Few people today still believe the myth that cats scratch things because they are mean.
 If you happen to be someone who still believes this, let us reassure you that this is not the reason cats scratch.
 Cats are nice fellas – it is their nature which makes them shred different objects.
 Even big cats like lions and tigers scratch trees, even if the owner of the tree has done nothing to earn their ire.

-In this article, let’s delve deeper into the question of why cats need to scratch, what that means for cats living in a household environment, and whether there is any way to help your cat meet the need to scratch while simultaneously retaining the quality of your furniture.
+In this article, let’s delve deeper into the question of why cats need to scratch.
+What that means for cats living in a household environment, and whether there is any way to help your cat meet the need to scratch while simultaneously retaining the quality of your furniture.

-The maintenance of claws
+The maintenance of claws provided by scratching

 When people consider why cats scratch, the first thing that comes to mind is that they are sharpening their claws.
 This is, in a sense, correct, though the word “sharpening” may not be completely accurate.
-What cats are actually doing is tearing off the outer (older) layer of their claw sheath, revealing a fresh, stronger, sharper, never-used-before claw underneath.
+What cats are actually doing is tearing off the outer (older) layer of their claw sheath.
+It reveals a fresh, stronger, sharper, never-used-before claw underneath.
 You’ve probably found these “claws” on the floor near the scratching post or sofa.
 Don’t worry, this is totally normal.
 There is nothing wrong with your cat, it is natural.

 Thus, since this is a natural thing for cats, this supports the argument that cats need to scratch, not because they are mean, but because it is natural for them to do so.

-Scratching helps cats get rid of the old sheath on their claws, but that can’t be the only reason they scratch, right?
+Scratching helps cats get rid of the old sheath on their claws.
+But that can’t be the only reason they scratch, right?
 If it was, this issue could be solved by regularly trimming your cat’s claws.
 But it isn’t.
 Cats whose claws are clipped still scratch the furniture, though they typically do much less damage to the furniture, if any at all.

 Recommendation 1: clip your cat’s claws.
 It will not stop them from scratching, but it will reduce the damage to your belongings.